Skip to main content

 Before You Start

-Having a well-defined merge strategy in place during onboarding is recommended for a smoother merging process.
+Having a well-defined merge strategy during onboarding is recommended for a smoother merging process.
 This can be established together with the Vuclan Customer Success team.

 Optimal Connector Sequence for Seamless Merging - Best Practice